wd5gnr/1802UNO/readme.md

 * SST - Enter load mode
 * 0-F - Build up hex number.
 Accumulates 16-bits although you can only see the lower 8.
 For load mode, the lower 8 is used.
 For AD all 16-bits are used.
 * SST - Hold down for one second to save RAM to EEPROM
-* Plus - Hold down for one second when not running and not memory protected to read RAM from EEPROM
+* AD - Hold down for one second when not running and not memory protected to read RAM from EEPROM
-* ; - Toggle trace mode (warning: makes execution slow).
-Prints address, opcode, and D on each instruction execution

 Serial Port
 ===
-On a terminal (9600 8 N 1):
+On a terminal (9600 8 N 1) you can use normal keys like 0-9 A-F a-f + and these additional keys:

 * ST=^N
 * RS=^R